VincentSchippefilt/forem-workflow/formation forem workflow.md

   * Each team has a functional or technical domain.
   * The teams are evolving (new/split/merge) all the time
 * The PO's: the product owners
+  * they are responsible for the functional specifications of tasks
   * they define and order tasks
-  * the work closely with FP and the gurus
+  * they work closely with FP and the gurus
   * devs go talk to them directly to ask questions and clarifications about tasks
   * they test all tasks
   * Each PO have one or more team